-With <2> as an independent premise, and<3> and <4> being linked premises, the map would appear as follows:
+With <2> as an independent premise, and<3> and <4> being linked premises, the map on the next page would portray the argument.

 A useful feature of argument mapping is the capacity to display linked premises in an intuitive visual way.
-Like other software, the software RationaleTM (used here) uses the colour green for reasons and the colour red for objections (the colour orange is used exclusively for rebuttals, i.e., objections to objections).
+Like other software, the software Rationale TM (used here) uses the color green for reasons and the color red for objections (the color orange is used exclusively for rebuttals, i.e., objections to objections).
 Co-premises are indicated by an umbrella shading that fades to white.
 This is a subtle visual indication that no argument is ever complete and more premises could potentially be added.